Ship camouflage: Early use

 Ship camouflage was occasionally used in ancient times.
 The 3rd century book Imagines notes that Mediterranean pirate ships were sometimes painted blue-gray for concealment.
 Vegetius writing in the 4th century says that "Venetian blue" (bluish-green, the same color as the sea) was used in the years 56–54 BC during the Gallic Wars, when Julius Caesar sent his speculatoria navigia (scout ships) to gather intelligence along the coast of Britain.
 The ships were painted entirely in bluish-green wax, with sails and ropes the same color.
 The sailors and marines were also dressed in "Venetian blue".

 In the Age of Sail, deception was often used by ships, and paint was applied ad hoc by ships' captains for temporary tactical advantage.
 A ship might be painted to look like another, it might have its cannon ports hidden by painted canvas to look harmless, or it might have additional cannon ports painted on to appear more powerful.
-For example, in one of his battles during 1778–1782, American privateer Jonathan Haraden hid the guns of his ship the General Pickering, to appear as if it were a slow merchant ship.
-Haraden allowed his ship to be approached at close range by a much faster British privateer, then he quickly pulled the painted canvas away and delivered a full broadside, capturing the enemy.
+For example, in one of his battles between 1778 and 1782, American privateer Jonathan Haraden hid the guns of his ship General Pickering to appear as if it were a slow merchant ship.
+Haraden allowed his ship to be approached at close range by a much faster British privateer, then he quickly pulled the painted canvas away and delivered a full broadside, capturing the ship.

 In the American Civil War, camouflage paint was applied by both sides during the Union blockade of 1861–1865.
 Blockade runners aiding the Confederates sometimes painted their ships all in mist-gray, to hide themselves in coastal fog.
 One Union blockade crew may have painted their rowboat and its oars white and wore white clothing for a night reconnaissance patrol up an enemy-held river.

 In the 1890s, German and French fighting ships were being painted gray.
 American interest in ship camouflage was given official funding in 1898 during the Spanish–American War when white, light gray, and medium gray paint schemes were evaluated for their ability to hide a ship as seen against the distant sky on the horizon.
 Artist Abbott Handerson Thayer investigated countershading color schemes to "paint out" natural shadows.
 The United States Navy switched from gray to white in the 1900s, and in 1907 its Great White Fleet set out to circumnavigate the globe with all-white hulls.
 The white paint proved to be unsuccessful, and after the return of the Great White Fleet, its ships were painted gray.
 British ships began being painted gray in 1903; lighter shades were preferred to minimize solar heating in warmer climates.